The Garden Chalet is at Church Farm House, East Meon.

 Park Hill (0.5 mile) is located behind the church in East Meon.
 A footpath climbing steeply up Park Hill gives a marvellous bird’s eye view of the village and hills beyond.
 A number of footpaths continue from here.

 Old Winchester Hill (3 miles) is a nature reserve of chalk downland with good views, and is the site of a former iron age settlement.

-Church Farm House are now breeding alpacas.
+We have six pet alpacas at Church Farm House.
 These animals are residing in the two acre field next to the chalet.